 - 1. Policies in this handbook apply to all UM-SJTU Joint Institute students. - 2.
-The newest handbook shall always prevail if there is any inconsistency across different versions, unless it has been specified in special cases. - 3.
+The newest handbook shall always prevail if there is any inconsistency across different versions, unless specified otherwise. - 3.
 The JI students must abide by the common rules and regulations of SJTU unless they are specified differently in this handbook. - 4.
-The JI reserves the right to review and revise this handbook in the future.
+JI reserves the right to review and revise this handbook in the future.